The importance of super-Eddington black hole accretion for the emergence of massive quiescent galaxies at high redshift: Methods

 BHs are represented by collisionless BH particles.
 BH particles are seeded by converting the densest gas particle in a Friends-of-Friends (FoF) halo into a BH particle.
 At m7 resolution, seeding occurs when the halo FoF mass exceeds a threshold of $5 \times 10^{10}~\mathrm{M_\odot}$, provided the FoF halo does not already contain a BH.
 BH particles grow in mass by accreting surrounding gas and by merging with other BHs.
 The accretion rate onto BHs is computed using the modified Bondi-Hoyle-Lyttleton formula \citep{1952MNRAS.112..195B,1939PCPS...35..405H}, with turbulence and vorticity corrections from \citet{Krumholz_et_al_2006}, and is capped at 100 times the Eddington rate\footnote{The choice to allow super-Eddington BH accretion in \colibre{} is motivated by the growing observational evidence (see Section~\ref{Section: introduction}), while the cap of $10^{2}$ (which is hardly ever reached in practice) is imposed for numerical reasons.} (i.e. permitting super-Eddington accretion).
 Dynamical friction and BH-BH mergers are modelled following \citet{2022MNRAS.516..167B}.

-At each resolution, the \colibre{} simulations include models with purely thermal AGN feedback and hybrid AGN feedback (which combines bipolar kinetic jets with thermal energy injections and accounts for the evolution of BH spin; \citealt{2025arXiv250905179H}).
-Thermal AGN feedback is implemented deterministically, following \citet{2009MNRAS.398...53B}, but with a modification: BH particles heat their neighbouring gas by a temperature increment proportional to the BH (subgrid) mass, $\Delta T_{\rm AGN} \propto m_{\rm BH}$, rather than by a fixed $\Delta T_{\rm AGN} $ \citep[see][for details]{2025arXiv250821126S}.
-This work uses only the simulations with purely thermal AGN feedback, which is the fiducial AGN feedback model in \colibre.
+At each resolution, the \colibre{} simulations include models with purely thermal AGN feedback and hybrid AGN feedback (which combines bipolar kinetic jets with thermal energy injections and accounts for the evolution of BH spin; \citealt{2026MNRAS.547ag324H}).
+Thermal AGN feedback is implemented deterministically, following \citet{2009MNRAS.398...53B}, but with a modification: BH particles heat their neighbouring gas by a temperature increment proportional to the BH (subgrid) mass, $\Delta T_{\rm AGN} \propto m_{\rm BH}$, rather than by a fixed $\Delta T_{\rm AGN} $ \citep[see][for details]{2026COLIBREproject}.
+This work uses only the simulations with purely thermal AGN feedback\footnote{Although the \colibre{} simulations with the hybrid AGN feedback prescription model BH and AGN physics in greater detail than those with thermal AGN feedback, we do not use the hybrid model in this work because BH growth in the hybrid model appears to be too slow at high redshift, leading to insufficient quenching of massive galaxies \citep[see fig. 13 in][for details]{chaikin2026evolutiongalaxystellarmass}.
+The slower BH growth is likely a consequence of the fact that super-Eddington accretion in the hybrid model may be suppressed too strongly \citep[see $\S$6.2 in][for details and possible improvements]{2026MNRAS.547ag324H}.}, which is the fiducial AGN feedback model in \colibre.
 In the thermal model, the radiative efficiency of the subgrid accretion disc is assumed to be 10 per cent, and the BH seed mass at m7 resolution is $10^{5.5}~\mathrm{M_\odot}$.
-The strengths of the \colibre{} SN and AGN energy feedback were optimised to reproduce the observed $z = 0$ GSMF from GAMA DR4 \citep{2022MNRAS.513..439D}, the observed $z \approx 0$ galaxy stellar mass -- size relation reported by \citet{2022MNRAS.509.3751H}, and the $z\approx 0$ masses of BHs in massive galaxies, as detailed in \citet{2025arXiv250904067C} for the thermal AGN feedback and in \citet{2025arXiv250905179H} for the hybrid feedback simulations.
+The strengths of the \colibre{} SN and AGN energy feedback were optimised to reproduce the observed $z = 0$ GSMF from GAMA DR4 \citep{2022MNRAS.513..439D}, the observed $z \approx 0$ galaxy stellar mass -- size relation reported by \citet{2022MNRAS.509.3751H}, and the $z\approx 0$ masses of BHs in massive galaxies, as detailed in \citet{2026COLIBREcalibration} for the thermal AGN feedback and in \citet{2026MNRAS.547ag324H} for the hybrid feedback simulations.